 - One of them could leave work entirely and provide childcare while the other maintained 60% of their family earnings.

 A financial plan is more complex than just looking at one year’s cash flow (income and expenses).
 Sensible Financial’s plans construct a lifetime of cash flows.
 A family’s income in one year may be enough to pay for childcare from a cash flow perspective but still not be affordable from a lifetime perspective.
 On the other hand, family income in a particular year may not cover childcare (requiring draws from savings), but it can be affordable from a lifetime perspective.
-This was the case for Dave and Elise.
+This was the case for Sean and Elise.

-Dave and Elise’s focus on savings has provided them with flexibility for their future.
+Sean and Elise’s focus on savings has provided them with flexibility for their future.
 With their Sensible Financial plan in hand, they can confidently make decisions about their careers and their family and understand the financial impacts associated with those different life paths.